 The RWBY panel featured director Kerry Shawcross with Barbara Dunkleman, Lindsay Jones, Miles Luna, and Gray G. Haddock.
 During the panel, the guests discussed the anime and premiered the first episode of their newest season, Volume 5, to the excitement of the audience.

 Another of the panels that took place was one for the upcoming Lazer Team 2.
 Director Matt Hullum and stars Burnie Burns, Michael Jones, and Gavin Free spoke about the differences between the first and second film and shared that the number of shooting days had been halved for the sequel.

 They then showed the first five minutes of the film.
-This was the first time that even the stars had seen it, due to the fast turn around of the production process.
-After starting writing in December 2016, they wrapped up shooting in April 2017.
+This was the first time that even the stars had seen it, due to the fast turnaround of the production process: writing started in December 2016, and shooting wrapped in April 2017.
 The film will be coming out later in 2017 on YouTube Red.

-Aside from attending panels, there was plenty to keep people occupied, including stands for Forbidden Planet, Sugar Bunch and even an AR escape room.
-Alongside these, there was a gaming area filled with different video games for attendees to try out, from indies to big name titles such as Super Mario Odyssey and Arms.
-And it wasn’t just video games.
-There was also a tabletop game section with a whole range of different games (including the RWBY board game, of course!).
+Aside from attending panels, there was plenty to keep people occupied, including stands for Forbidden Planet and Sugar Bunch, and even an AR escape room.
+Alongside these, there was a gaming area filled with different video games for attendees to try out, from indies to big-name titles such as Super Mario Odyssey and Arms.
+And it wasn’t just video games – there was also a tabletop game section with a whole range of different games (including the RWBY board game, of course!).

 Something that really sticks in your mind from attending the event is the looks of the parents, who seem completely confused at what is going on.
 At TenEighty HQ we look forward to being exactly like that with our own kids when they tell us about their obsession with anthropomorphic cat holograms that write poetry.
 Because that’s the future, right?